 Just as suggestions are made about how to survive the holidays without over indulging, many of the same strategies apply all year long.

-Ask yourself does my plate look like this?
+Ask yourself “Does my plate look like this?
 What’s in my glass at meal time?
 Are there food groups commonly missing?
-Which ones?
+Which ones?”
 Print a copy of MyPlate and put it on your refrigerator as a reminder when packing lunches, preparing dinner, grabbing a snack.
 You can also find a variety of resources including sample menus and recipes, healthy eating on a budget and daily food plans.
 When stocking your kitchen, make the healthy choice the easy choice: fruit on the counter, yogurt in the refrigerator, whole grain cereal in the pantry – you get the idea!

 Daily life activities count as physical activities!
-Chores around the house, climbing stairs, washing the car, yard work and walking the dog are just some good examples.
+Chores around the house, climbing stairs, washing the car, yard work and walking the dog are some good examples.
 According to the Physical Activity Guidelines for Americans, it is recommended that children and adolescents (ages 6-17) get 60 minutes or more of moderate to vigorous physical activity daily and adults (ages 18-64) should do at least 150 to 350 minutes of moderate intensity activity per week.

-From active play to a routine exercise regimens, the bottom line is to turn off the screens and move more every day.
+From active play to routine exercise regimens, the bottom line is to turn off the screens and move more every day.
 Choose the activity you like to do and you will begin to look forward to this part of your day.
 And an added bonus — some of the benefits you might find with regular exercise include sleeping better, more energy, increased strength and endurance.
 Remember to always check with your doctor first before beginning an exercise program.

 Successful weight loss generally comes from starting your day with breakfast, daily physical activity and watching your portion sizes.
-When it comes to portion sizes, ask your self do I have 8 ounce glasses, 9-10 inch dinner plates and 1/2 – 1 cup size bowls in my cupboards?
+When it comes to portion sizes, ask your self “Do I have 8 ounce glasses, 9-10 inch dinner plates and 1/2 – 1 cup size bowls in my cupboards?”
 Our portion sizes tend to grow with the size of our plates, glasses and bowls.
 Remember that the weight did not appear overnight, so it won’t disappear overnight either.
-Slow gradual weight loss as you learn new habits is key!
+Slow and gradual weight loss as you learn new habits is key!

 Mark the start of a new year with new routines that carry over into the next year and beyond.
 Happy New Year!